 There is no specific deadline for making a notification in Turkey.
 There is, however, a suspension requirement (ie, a mandatory waiting period): a notifiable transaction (whether or not it is problematic under the applicable dominance test) is invalid, with all the ensuing legal consequences, unless the Competition Authority approves it.
+It is therefore advisable to file the transaction at least 45 calendar days before the projected closing.

 The notification is deemed filed when the Competition Authority receives it in its complete form.
 If the information provided to the Competition Board is incorrect or incomplete, the notification is deemed filed only on the date when such information is completed upon the Competition Board's subsequent request for further data.
 The notification is submitted in Turkish.
-Transaction parties are required to provide a sworn Turkish translation of the final executed or current version of the transaction agreement.
+Transaction parties are required to provide sworn Turkish translations of the final executed or current version of the transaction agreement.